opencv/opencv/modules/viz/doc/widget.rst

 .. ocv:function:: WCylinder(const Point3f& pt_on_axis, const Point3f& axis_direction, double radius, int numsides = 30, const Color &color = Color::white())

-    :param pt_on_axis: A point on the axis of the cylinder.
+    :param axis_point1: A point1 on the axis of the cylinder.
-    :param axis_direction: Direction of the axis of the cylinder.
+    :param axis_point2: A point2 on the axis of the cylinder.
     :param radius: Radius of the cylinder.
     :param numsides: Resolution of the cylinder.
     :param color: :ocv:class:`Color` of the cylinder.